Russia's Lavrov says Moscow will propose time for call with Blinken on prisoners

 "It's clear this is unlikely to work out today.
 But in the coming days we will offer our American colleagues a convenient date," he said.

+The State Department did not comment on Lavrov's remarks.
+White House national security spokesperson John Kirby said it was "gratifying" to hear that Lavrov was willing to hear a proposal for the prisoners' release.

+"We hope that the Russian side will take it seriously.
+If he's saying publicly that he will do that, that's a good sign," Kirby told reporters.

-(Reporting by Reuters; writing by Mark Trevelyan, Editing by Angus MacSwan/Guy Faulconbridge)
+(Reporting by Reuters with additional reporting by Steve Holland in Washington; writing by Mark Trevelyan, Editing by Angus MacSwan, Guy Faulconbridge and Hugh Lawson)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.